jmpressjs/jmpress.js/src/docs/basic.md

  * `container` the jmpress container
  * `parents` all parents of the step, or null
  * `jmpress` the jmpress element
- * and more properties spefific for the events.
+ * and more properties specific for the events.